 Fume extractors are beneficial tools for welders who are regularly exposed to harsh elements that create a fume.
 This type of fume typically happens when metal reaches its boiling point so it can contains particles from welding materials.

 Lucky for you, there are ways to lower these risks.
-For one, a portable fume extraction system can go a long way in extracting weld fumes, preserving an environment that is safe for your workers, as well as maintaining regulatory compliance.
+For one, portable fume extraction systems can go a long way in extracting weld fumes, preserving an environment that is safe for your workers, as well as maintaining regulatory compliance.

 With that in mind, some of the best fume extractors are equipped with certain features to make the job more efficient.
 If you are at a loss as to which kind of fume extractor would work best for you, we're here to help with our top five fum extractor review.

 The Hakko FA400-04 can easily be operated while standing up or even when laying down.
 It features a low-profile position that promotes airflow resulting in a high level of efficiency.
 At the price of $69.99, you can have a fume extractor that is ESD-safe by design and by the materials used for construction.